Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 ■Compliance Awareness Surveys and Self-Inspections

-To ascertain the degree to which compliance awareness has penetrated the company and whether there are any signs of problems, an annual compliance sustainment questionnaire survey of all employees is conducted.
-The results of the survey are reported to the Internal Control Committee, and companywide measures are implemented while each workplace undertakes improvement activities centered on a compliance advocate with reference to feedback reports for each section of the questionnaire.
-In the FY2022 survey, awareness of the Toyoda Gosei Guidelines for Business Ethics was 93.9%, and the implementation of activities to promote compliance and make the Guidelines known to people was 95.1% (see figures above).
+To ascertain the degree to which compliance awareness has been incorporated into the company and whether there are any signs of problems, we conduct an annual compliance implementation questionnaire survey of all employees.
+The results of the survey are reported to the Internal Controls Committee, and measures are implemented throughout the company, and each workplace also conducts improvement activities led by compliance advocates by referring to the departmental feedback reports of the questionnaires.

-Domestic and overseas Group companies conduct annual self-inspections of the status of their compliance implementation systems, status of compliance with antitrust and competition laws, bribery regulations, and other important laws and regulations, as well as risks in key functions including internal controls, human resources, accounting, procurement, and quality.
-The results of these inspections are reviewed by each functional department of the Company, and feedback reports are provided to support each company in making improvements and taking action so that the entire Toyoda Gosei Group is working to ensure thorough compliance by implementing the PDCA cycle.
+Domestic and overseas Group companies conduct annual self-inspections of the status of their compliance implementation systems, status of compliance with antitrust and competition laws, other important laws and regulations, and on the absence of corrupt practices including bribery, as well as risks in key functions including internal controls, human resources, accounting, procurement, and quality.
+Based on these results, our functional departments guide each company in rule-setting and training, continuously reinforcing compliance across the Toyoda Gosei Group by implementing the PDCA cycle.

 ■Initiatives for the Prevention of Antitrust and Competition Law Violations